Factbox: Australia captain Michael Clarke

-NOTTINGHAM, England Factbox on Australia captain Michael Clarke who announced on Saturday he was retiring from international cricket after the final Ashes test.
+Melbourne Factbox on Australia captain Michael Clarke who quit one-day internationals after the World Cup final against New Zealand at the Melbourne Cricket Ground on Sunday.

 - - -